Miserlou/Zappa/README.md

 Note that this uses the [CloudWatch Logs filter syntax](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).

+To tail logs without following (to exit immediately after displaying the end of the requested logs, pass `--disable-keep-open`:

+    $ zappa tail production --since 1h --disable-keep-open

 ### Remote Function Invocation

 You can execute any function in your application directly at any time by using the `invoke` command.